sanithyamk/Campus-Event-Management-Platform/README.md

 - Frontend: HTML, CSS, JavaScript
 - Python (for DB setup script)
     To check the backend is running use this
- 1)(node server.js) : It will help to start your backend server (built using Node.js + Express).
+ 1)(node server.js) : It will help to start your backend server (by built using Node.js and Express).
-It connects to MySQL (your database).
+-It connects to MySQL (your database).
-It listens on a port (3000 in my case).
+-It listens on a port (3000 in my case).
-    It provides API endpoints :The system provides API endpoints that query MySQL and return data in JSON format for student participation, top active students, event feedback, and event filtering by type
+   - It provides API endpoints :The system provides API endpoints that query MySQL and return data in JSON format for student participation, top active students, event feedback, and event filtering by type
   1)http://localhost:3000/reports/student-participation
 2)http://localhost:3000/reports/top-students
 3)http://localhost:3000/reports/feedback